 Hiking with a 2 year old will allow you to go farther, but this will depend on how much hiking you’ve done.
 If you are hiking with a 3 year old, you can probably plan on doing 2.5 mile hikes.

-To help you plan your time, keep in mind a toddler will hike approximately 1.25 miles per hour (2km/h).
+To help you plan your time, keep in mind a toddler will hike approximately 1.25 miles per hour (2 km/h).

-Hiking with a 2 year old will take some patience, but it’s a great way to let your toddler explore and burn some energy.
+Hiking with a 2 year old will take some patience, but it’s a great way to let your toddler explore the world and burn some energy.
 Find some toddler friendly hikes near your home.
 Start small and hike often to build up to longer hikes.
 Remember to pack plenty of snacks, an extra outfit, and a garbage bag for dirty diapers.